alallaqi/poc-strapi-chat/README.md

 ## Known issues

 - In certain conditions, the agent fails to exit the plan after the last step, and keeps looping on that step until, max recursion is reached.
+- Stage component creation sometimes fails to link the image - Possibly due to strapi API issue.
 - Even tough the agent already supports the interaction and output streaming, the UI doesn't offe this functionality.
 The agent

 ## Suggestions for Future Enhancements

 - Persist comapny profile description.
 - Multi agent architecture to handle different steps.
 E.g. initial validation, design set up, website editing.

+TO FINISH:

+- Contacts - Contact form
+- Footer - like example
+- Optional - Maps component using use IP